April 29: Today in Christian History

 April 29, 1764

-John Newton is ordained a deacon in the Church of England.
+On this day in Christian History, John Newton was ordained as a deacon in the Church of England.
 He had been a slaver at the time of his conversion to Christ.

 April 29, 1849

-Major Thomas Jackson confesses Christ by public baptism at St. John’s Protestant Episcopal Church Fort Hamilton, New York, officiated by the Rev. Mr. Parks.
-As a general in the American Civil war, Jackson will exhibit great courage, earning the nickname “Stonewall” and showing deep concern for the spiritual condition of each man under his command.
+On this day in Christian History, Major Thomas Jackson confessed Christ by public baptism at St. John’s Protestant Episcopal Church Fort Hamilton, New York, officiated by the Rev. Mr. Parks.
+As a general in the American Civil war, Jackson exhibited great courage, earning the nickname “Stonewall” and showing deep concern for the spiritual condition of each man under his command.

 April 29, 1866

-Imad-ud-din converts from Islam to Christianity in India and becomes a famed preacher, author, and translator.
+On this day in Christian History, Imad-ud-din converted from the Islam faith to Christianity in India and became a famed preacher, author, and translator.

 April 29, 1882

-Death of John Nelson Darby, a biblical scholar and founder of the Plymouth Brethren.
+On this day in Christian History, John Nelson Darby died.
+He was a Biblical Scholar and founder of the Plymouth Brethren.

 0/Post a Comment/Comments